SamwayneKE/URLShortner/README.md

 # URLShortner

-This is a simple url shortner created using flask
+This is a simple url shortner created using flask.
+Styling is done using bootstrap